GlenWillms/f5-agility-labs-xc-caas/docs/class7/module4/lab1.rst

-Lab 1 - Configure your Jumpbox to access your virtual K8s
+Lab 1 - Configure your jumphost to access your virtual K8s
 =========================================================

 F5 Distributed Cloud App Stack provides the ability to manage your vK8s namespace via command line with `kubectl`

-In this lab, we will learn perform the following:
+In this lab, we will learn about and perform the following:

--  Download the kubeconfig, and then upload the kubeconfig file to the jumpbox to allow for access your virtual k8s using native kubectl commands.
+-  Download the **kubeconfig**, and then upload the **kubeconfig** file to the jumphost to allow for access your virtual k8s using native kubectl commands.

 **Core Concepts**